Last updated on October 21, 2020

-I choose what appears in my menu, for example, “home,” “tools,” and “about.”
+I manage what appears in my menu, for example, “home,” “tools,” and “about.”
 You can add a menu tab for YouTube and link to your channel.
 Also, you can promote your videos/channel in widgets, popups, and notification bars.

 Add a call-to-action and link in your email signature, for example, “Watch my latest video on YouTube.” or “You won’t believe what I just uploaded to YouTube.”

 I hope you’re not one of those Tubers who relies entirely on YouTube for subscribers.
 You should be building an email list for other things you might do or promote later.
 Moreover, you’ll have direct access to your email subs (you can’t access your subscribers directly on YouTube).

 I use MailerLite for my email marketing.
-Instead of sending an email for each new post, which could get annoying, I send a monthly recap of my latest posts.
+Instead of sending an email for each new post/video, which could annoy my subs, I send a monthly recap of my latest posts.
 You can experiment with a free email marketing service and do the same with your videos.